 Within the strains of Buddhism, debt (ina) is discussed at length in Anguttarnikaya.
 In its stories and illustrations, the Buddha says that while poverty is no blessing in of itself, worse than poverty is taking loans and not paying them back.
 This is characterized as improper and reckless thinking.
 Further the Buddha comments that one having taken on such debt exhibits shame in going to others for financial help, and should adopt a fear of further debt while making all diligence to repay the original debt incurred.
 A history of public debt around the world shows it to be in direct contradistinction to the teachings of the Buddha.
 Moreover, it is from charity from those who either have discharged their debt or not accepted debt to begin with that true charity comes.
 Thus financing the social welfare contracts of many nations by further borrowing though these nations are already in debt shows them to be shameful and unwise and unworthy of happiness.
 Quite a censure for those governments and their leadership who seek ever greater public debt.

-Public debt on the scale seen is nonsensical, and a violation of every moral code which the modern world has had given it from centuries of human experience save one -- the practice of the Ponzi scheme, in which increasing debt is sought to pay off previous investors while spending the profits lavishly without thought to tomorrow.
+Public debt on the scale seen today is nonsensical, and a violation of every moral code which the modern world has had given it from centuries of human experience save one -- the practice of the Ponzi scheme, in which increasing debt is sought to pay off previous investors while spending the profits lavishly without thought to tomorrow.
 It is essentially criminal except for the small detail that when governments write their own laws, they may make "legal" that which is nonsensical, and violates the freedom and prosperity of man.
 Such a practice is the sure road to totalitarianism of some form or the economic collapse of the government(s) in question.